JETSCAPE/SummerSchool2020/SoftBayes_session/README.md

     mkdir $HOME/JS2020 && cd $HOME/JS2020 git clone https://github.com/keweiyao/JETSCAPE2020-TRENTO-BAYES.git
     ```

     2.2.
-Using the script `postBuild` to down the data
+Using the script `postBuild` to down the data.
+Note that this script uses `wget` to download the data file.
+(On Mac, you may need to do `brew install wget` to intall `wget`, or you can simply go to [here](https://webhome.phy.duke.edu/~wk42/jetscape/data.tar.gz) to download the `data.tar.gz` and unzip to the working directory)
     ```
     cd <path-to-code-folder>
     bash postBuild